Logo ConnectingTheDots

 • Authority

-Where technology and content are mainly aimed at the visitor of your website.
-If your visitor is satisfied and finds what he or she is looking for, then the authority should (in theory) naturally increase over time.
-To continuously improve in SEO, you will have to work on this continuously.
+Where technique and content are mainly focused on the visitor of your website.
+If your visitor is satisfied and finds what he or she is looking for, then the authority (in theory) should increase automatically over time.
+In order to continuously improve in the field of SEO, you will have to work on this continuously.
 The most important thing is that you create unique, relevant content for your target group.

-Last year, Dutch consumers spent 23.7 billion (!) euros on products and services online, an estimated growth of 10% compared to the previous year.
-This is evident from figures from the Thuiswinkel Market Monitor, which conducted research into online consumer spending in the Netherlands.
-Throughout 2018, 96% of Dutch consumers aged 15 years and older made one or more online purchases of products and services.
+Last year, Dutch consumers spent 23.7 billion (!) euros online on products and services, an estimated growth of 10% compared to the previous year.
+This is evident from figures from the Thuiswinkel Markt Monitor, which conducted a study into online consumer spending in the Netherlands.
+In 2018 as a whole, 96% of Dutch consumers aged 15 and over made one or more online purchases of products and services.
 That is 2% more than the year before.
 The 23.7 billion involved 242 million online purchases.
-According to Engel, Blackwell and Miniard (1990), consumer behavior consists of six phases: need recognition, information seeking, evaluating alternatives, choice of sales channel, purchase and result (use, evaluation and disposal).
+According to Engel, Blackwell and Miniard (1990), consumer behaviour consists of six phases: need recognition, information search, assessment of alternatives, choice of sales channel, purchase and result (use, evaluation and disposal).

-Especially in the second phase, the internet, and especially the search engine Google, has an enormous influence.
-As a company you want to appear here when your information and products are relevant to the searcher.
-In addition, the purchasing phase is another very important phase in the cycle.
-It is necessary to ensure that the barrier to purchase is as low as possible.
-The purchasing process can determine the consumer experience.
+Especially in the second phase, the internet, and especially the search engine Google, has a huge influence.
+As a company, you want to come forward here when your information and products are relevant to the searcher.
+In addition, the purchase phase is another very important phase in the cycle.
+It is necessary to ensure that the threshold for a purchase is as low as possible.
+The purchase process can determine the experience of the consumer.
 It is therefore very important that the website is user-friendly.
 This can also be partly achieved with product data.
-How nice is it for the searcher to be able to refine the search in such a way that only relevant results appear on the screen?
-This is also part of improving your product data and the way it is structured.
+How nice is it for the searcher to be able to refine the search query in such a way that only relevant results appear on the screen?
+This is also part of improving your product data and the way in which it is structured.

-It is clear that optimizing product data is of indispensable importance if you want to be visible to the end user.
-Do you experience a challenge when optimizing product data?
+It should be clear that optimizing product data is essential if you want to be visible to the end user.
+Do you experience a challenge in optimizing product data?
 Or do you have another question in the field of Product Information Management?

 Share by: